lusakasa/saka-key/README.md

 2. It's not vim.
 Aesthetics matter and graphical menus takes preference over text configuration.
 It's friendly to non-developers.

-3. It's built with modern web tooling (as of 2017): es6+, webpack, preact... no coffeescript to be seen.
+3. It's built with modern web tooling (as of 2017): ES6+, Webpack, Preact... no Coffeescript to be seen.

 Note: This is a developing project that has bugs and lacks features.
 If you're looking for a robust experience, try some of the more mature options like [Vimium](https://github.com/philc/vimium) and [cVim](https://github.com/1995eaton/chromium-vim).